CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

                      /sec /minute /hour /day postfixes] --limit-burst number number to match in a burst, default 5
 ```
-Please run the following commands on router, and then ping `192.168.60.5` from `10.9.0.5`.
-De-
-scribe your observation.
-Please conduct the experiment with and without the second rule, and then explain
-whether the second rule is needed or not, and why.
+&emsp; Please run the following commands on router, and then ping `192.168.60.5` from `10.9.0.5`.
+Describe your observation.
+Please conduct the experiment with and without the second rule, and then explain whether the second rule is needed or not, and why.
 ```
 iptables -A FORWARD -s 10.9.0.5 -m limit \
          --limit 10/minute --limit-burst 5 -j ACCEPT